 5.7.1 The Community Investment fund programme for 2015/16 has an indicative budget of £650k with the majority of this fund being spent on neighbourhood enhancements through identified member need in the wards across the borough.

 6 Comments of Other Committees

-This report was considered by the Cabinet on 19th January 2015 and by the Overview & Scrutiny Committee on 5th February 2015.
+This report was considered by the Cabinet on 19th January 2015.
+Any comments from the Committee will be referred to Cabinet at its meeting on 9th February 2015.

 7 Conclusion